Keyboard shortcuts

 Sample Apps for Testing

-Use these reference programs when validating your setup:
+Use these reference programs to validate your setup:

-• Fibonacci – Computes the n-th Fibonacci number from a u32 input.
-Lightweight workload for quick smoke tests.
+• Fibonacci: Computes the n-th Fibonacci number.
+A lightweight workload for quick smoke tests.

-• Tendermint – Verifies consensus transitions between Tendermint light blocks.
-Medium-weight workload that exercises Merkle proofs and signature checks.
+• Tendermint: Verifies consensus transitions.
+A medium-weight workload that exercises Merkle proofs and signature checks.

-• Reth – Executes Ethereum block verification via the Reth executor.
-Heavy workload representative of production proving jobs.
+• Reth: Executes Ethereum block verification.
+A heavy workload representative of production proving jobs.